 The Board of Commissioners may direct the District to purchase and maintain insurance on behalf of any person who is or was a commissioner, director or officer of the District.
 Or on behalf of any person who is or was serving at the request of the District as a director or officer of the District, or is or was serving at the request of the District as a director or officer of another organization, or as its representative in a partnership, joint venture, trust, or other enterprise against any liability asserted against such person and incurred in any such capacity or arising out of such status, whether or not the district would have the power to indemnify such person.

-AMENDMENT:

-The Board of Commissioners may from time to time adopt further Bylaws and Amend bylaws with ¾ Majority Vote

 ARTICLE X - FISCAL YEAR

-The fiscal year of the District will end on December 31.
+The fiscal year of the District will end on June 30.
 Notwithstanding, the foregoing, the fiscal year shall be subject to change by the Board of Commissioners from time to time, subject to applicable law.